 Unique Enemy: In most stages of SOR2 there are unique variants of punks which will give you 10000 points if defeated, such as Mc.
 K and Altet (Donovans) in stage 1, and Axi and Mavin (Signals) in stage 3.

-Unstable Equilibrium: The star system in 3 and Remake.
+Unstable Equilibrium: The star system in 3.
 Survive well and you'll rack up the points needed to get stars.
 Die frequently, and you'll never see them, or lose them all and never get them back if you had them.
 In fact, especially on the Nintendo HardNorth American verison of 3, it is entirely possible to have a lot of experience with the game, but never even hear of the star system.

 Variable Length Whip: SOR2 Electras and their cyber whip-hands.
 Elle's profile outright states this to be a feature of the weapon.

 Villain Exit Stage Left: Shiva does this in the third game.
 However, Shiva is fought as the final boss if you fail to save the Chief of Police/Ivan Petrov in Stage 6.
 Mr. X himself does this in most of the bad endings of Streets of Rage 3.

 Villains Out Shopping: Some enemies are just doing their thing (resting, playing arcade, partying in the disco etc.) before you drop in.

 Washington, DC: In Bare Knuckle 3, this becomes the final stage if you fail to rescue General Petrov.
 In SOR3, it's poorly censored into being a town hall.

 What Happened to the Mouse?: While Shiva escapes after being defeated in the third game, there are no signs of him returning or even being mentioned after the plot is resolved.
 (Although you can have a rematch with Shiva, if you fail to save the Chief of Police/General Petrov in stage 6.)